 J-2 VISA: A visa issued to spouses and dependents of the J-1 Visa holder.
 J-2 Visa holders are permitted to accompany J-1 Visa holders to the U.S.

-SEVIS FEE: A $180 fee paid by interns and trainees to the United States Department of Homeland Security to cover the cost of administering SEVIS.
+SEVIS FEE: A $220 fee paid by interns and trainees to the United States Department of Homeland Security to cover the cost of administering SEVIS.
 The SEVIS fee is non-refundable and must be paid before applying for the J-1 Visa at the U.S. Embassy or Consulate.
+The SEVIS Fee is included in the program fee and will be paid directly by InterExchange on participants’ behalf.

 SEVIS ID NUMBER: A 10-digit number preceded by the letter N that is generated when a J-1 Visa sponsor creates an exchange visitor record in SEVIS.
 A participant’s SEVIS identification number appears at the top left corner of the DS-2019 form.